Brexit drama: British parliament rejects Boris Johnson’s timeline

 Tweet from @johnmcdonnellMP

-At the weekend things had started to look promising for Mr Johnson, as it was believed he was rallying the numbers needed to push his deal with Brussels through parliament, securing a Brexit resolution before the impending leave date on 31 October.
+At the weekend, things had started to look promising for Mr Johnson.
+It was thought he was rallying the numbers needed to push his deal with Brussels through parliament, securing a Brexit resolution before the October 31 deadline.

-Instead, MPs voted in favour of an amendment withholding the approval of the deal until all the necessary legislation to implement the plan has been passed.
+Instead, MPs voted in favour of an amendment withholding approval of the deal until all necessary legislation to implement the plan had been passed.

 The defeat in parliament opened Mr Johnson up to a law forcing him to write to the EU and request a delay until January 31.